 How the Process Works: A mediator will guide you and your partner through a series of step-by-step, confidential sessions to resolve issues that might block agreement.
 This process applies to both marital dissolution as well as domestic partnerships.
 The process is quick and efficient.

 In mediation, the private issues discussed in session as well as your personal and business finances are kept out of public records.
-When using attorneys to obtain a dissolution, nothing is private.
-Any person can access your information at any time.

 If you have minor children, a mediator will help you create a co-parenting plan (a.k.a. child custody and visitation schedule) that makes the children’s welfare the top priority.

-Many people don’t realize that at the end of a dissolution (one using attorneys), everything that came out in the dissolution becomes public record–financial statements, debts, accusations of cheating, molestation, addictions.
+Many people don’t realize that at the end of a dissolution (one using attorneys), everything that came out in the dissolution becomes public record–financial statements, debts, accusations of cheating, addictions.
 Making matters worse, nothing is private.
-Anyone can read the sordid details.
+Anyone can read the details.
 This is not the case when couples use mediation to terminate their relationships, as you will read shortly.

 While the lack of privacy may not seem like an issue now, down the road it could be.
 For example, anyone who has romantic interest in you will be able to go down to the Court and request your records.